Elderly women shopping

 Challenge: Store Closures in Rural Areas

-The situation is different for the senior in rural areas.
-They suffer the problem of no grocery stores nearby.
-The decline of the number of stores has been significant in the countryside where the population decline while the proportion of senior people become high.
-“Kaimono Nanmin (shopping refugees)”, seniors who do not have grocery stores nearby is a huge problem in Japan.
-There are several local services, which try to solve this problem.
-For example, local communities in rural areas offer shuttle services for senior people to a supermarket far away.
-There are local delivery services for the senior, too.
-However, shopping refugees become serious issues nationwide.
-They miss opportunities not only for purchasing foods and other daily goods but also for socializing and cognitive stimulation.
-They may feel more troublesome to go outside than before.
+The situation is different for seniors in rural areas.
+They suffer from the lack of grocery stores nearby.
+The decline in the number of stores has been significant in the countryside, where the population has declined while the proportion of older people has risen.
+“Kaimono Nanmin (shopping refugees)”, seniors who do not have grocery stores nearby, is a huge problem in Japan.
+There are several local services that try to solve this problem.
+For example, local communities in rural areas offer shuttle services to a supermarket for senior people.
+There are local delivery services for seniors, too.
+However, shopping refugees become a serious issue nationwide.
+They miss opportunities not only to purchase food and other daily goods but also to socialize and engage in cognitive stimulation.
+They may feel more reluctant to go outside than before.

 Opportunity: Evolving Roles of Retail Stores?

 Retail stores have offered not only places to buy, but also other values to shoppers.
-In the past, shopping streets used to offer a wide range of daily necessities for local people.
-Senior people enjoyed shopping and talking with people in the shopping streets nearby.
-With the decline of the shopping streets, supermarkets have taken the role of offering daily necessities for shoppers in the areas.
-Now, supermarket chains start closing stores with low revenues.
+In the past, shopping streets offered a wide range of daily necessities for local people.
+Senior people enjoyed shopping and talking with others on the nearby shopping streets.
+With the decline of shopping streets, supermarkets have taken on the role of providing daily necessities for shoppers in those areas.
+Now, supermarket chains are starting to close stores with low revenue.
 So, how can we offer the benefits associated with your shopping experience?
 It is still an open question.